 When you compress an image or point cloud, the default output format is MrSID Generation 4.
-You can change the output format in the Job Properties tab.
+You can change the output format in the Properties tab.

-- 1. Select one or more jobs in the Job List. - Click the Job Properties tab to view job properties.
-If you have selected more than one job, the Job Properties panel will show properties common to all the selected images. - 3.
-In the Output Settings section of the panel, select the output format for the selected jobs from the File Type pop-up menu.
+- 1. Select one or more jobs in the Job List. - 2.
+Click Properties to view the Properties tab. - 3.
+In the Output panel, select an output format from the Output Format drop-down.